darasus/ai-blog/content/the-best-coding-resources-for-beginners.md

   learning platform that partners with universities and organizations to offer online courses across a wide variety of topics.
 If you want to learn from the best experts in the field, than edX might be a great option for you.
+intro: >-
+  New to coding?
+There are a lot of resources out there, but they can be overwhelming.
+Which ones are worth your time?
+How do you find the best ones?
+  The coding space is constantly growing and changing.
+There are new tools, sites, and concepts popping up every day.
+Navigating this landscape as a beginner can be difficult.

+  Coding is an in-demand skill that has been growing rapidly in demand over the last few years.
+More and more people want to learn how to code, but there isn’t always an easy resource for beginners looking to get started.
+With so many options out there, it can be difficult to know where to start learning the basics of coding.
+Even if you’re not a complete beginner, these are great places to continue learning about coding and even advance your knowledge on specific topics that interest you most.
 ---

 ## Codecademy